MisterPhilip/omnibug/CONTRIBUTING.md

 ### Installing locally

 To do any work, fork the original repository, and clone it locally.
-Then, install via [NPM](https://www.npmjs.com/):
+Then, install via [yarn](https://yarnpkg.com/):
 ```
-$ npm install
+$ yarn install
 ```

 The installation process will download and install all of the requirements needed to build and develop Omnibug, as well as run an initial build so you can immediately start using the development version.

 Once installed on your machine, you can install as a developer / local version in Chrome and Firefox.
 You only need to install them once within the respective browser.
-If you make any updates to the codebase (e.g. `npm run build`), you will need to click the refresh button within the browser's extension page.
+If you make any updates to the codebase (e.g. `yarn run build`), you will need to click the refresh button within the browser's extension page.
 This prevents you from seeing the omnibug.io/installed page multiple times.